indigotree/www-bagnallcentre-com/content/whatson/tai-chi.md

 Our brand new class is an opportunity to learn and experience the benefits of this ancient Chinese Martial Art, for health, relaxation, self defence and wellbeing.

-A soft internal art that develops internal strength while remaining soft and yielding with relaxation yet powerful with flowing movement, it is often referred to as “meditation in movement”.
+A soft internal art that develops internal strength while remaining soft and yielding with relaxation yet powerful with flowing movement, it is often referred to as "meditation in movement".

 Lessons include: